Learn how to create tar file in Linux or Unix operating system. Understand how to create, list, extract tar files with preserving file permissions.

--x option extracts files from tar file.
-As explained above, it will extract files and directories within tar into relative path.
+-x option extracts files from the tar file.
+As explained above, it will extract files and directories within tar into a relative path.

 # tar -xvf dir4.tar tmp/dir4/ tmp/dir4/file.tar tmp/dir4/file1 tmp/dir4/file3 tmp/dir4/file2 # ll total 36 -rw-r--r-- 1 root users 30720 Jan 9 10:28 dir4.tar drwxr-xr-x 3 root users 4096 Jan 9 10:46 tmp # ll tmp total 4 drwxr-xr-x 2 root users 4096 Jan 9 10:28 dir4 # ll tmp/dir4 total 32 -rw-r--r-- 1 root users 10240 Jan 9 10:21 file1 -rw-r--r-- 1 root users 40 Jan 3 00:46 file2 -rw-r--r-- 1 root users 114 Jan 3 00:46 file3 -rw-r--r-- 1 root users 10240 Jan 9 10:22 file.tar

-There are also few more options supported by tar like appending files in existing archive, zipping, updating new files in existing archive etc. We will see them in other post later.
+There are also few more options supported by tar-like appending files in the existing archives, zipping, updating new files in the existing archives, etc. We will see them in another post later.
 Leave us comments if you have any queries or suggestions.